zhangwei217245/CloudLab_Setup/README.md

 ```

+Keep running `tail -f ~/nohup.out` on head node until no new lines are printed on your terminal, which means the installation process stops.

-Then you run the following command again and again until you see "Installation successful!"
+Then you run the following command again and again until you see nothing for each node.

 ```
-./Utils.sh <# of nodes> TTY "tail -100 ~/nohup.out | grep 'Installation successful!' "
+./Utils.sh <# of nodes> TTY "ps -ef | grep apt | grep -v grep"
 ```

+That means, on each node of the cluster, the apt package manager is stopped.

 ## Install the shell enhancement you like